j-angnoe/php-bridge/README.md

 ## Features

 PhpBridge\Bridge protects calls with a client/csrf method.
-To is to prevent any non-browser client to interact with your code via the bridge.
+This is to prevent any non-browser client to interact with your code via the bridge.
 In order to benefit from this added layer of security you should make sure a php is started prior to calling interrupt.
+The phpbridge binary does this for you.

 The javascript client requires a browser to have the `fetch` method.